Snehasingh-003/Project_Diabetes_Streamlit/README.md

 Diabetes is a chronic disease that affects millions globally.
 Early detection can prevent severe complications.
 This project builds a machine learning model to predict the likelihood of diabetes based on patient data and allows users to test the prediction through a web interface.

 # Features Used:
-Pregnancies
+-Pregnancies
-Glucose
+-Glucose,
-Blood Pressure
+Blood Pressure,
-Skin Thickness
+Skin Thickness,
-Insulin
+Insulin,
-BMI
+BMI,
-Diabetes Pedigree Function
+Diabetes Pedigree Function,
 Age

 # Machine Learning Techniques: